 Species and Age

-From the previous “Overall Animal Return Outcomes”, we observed significantly difference between cats and dogs in terms of return ratio.
-Generally, dogs experience higher return ratio compared to cats (10.8% vs. 6.7%).
+From the previous “Overall Animal Return Outcomes”, we observed a significant difference between cats and dogs in terms of return ratio.
+Generally, dogs experience a higher return ratio compared to cats (10.8% vs. 6.7%).

-When combining with animal age to build logistic regression model, we observed significant interaction between animal age and species (p-value =0.0016).
-The effect of animal age is different between cats and dogs.
-Older cats and younger dogs are more likely to be returned.
+When combining with animal age to build a logistic regression model, we observed a significant interaction between animal age and species (p-value =0.0016, suggesting that this effect is highly unlikely to be due to chance).
+Specifically, this finding suggests that the effect of animal age on getting returned is different between cats and dogs, with older cats and younger dogs being more likely to be returned.

 Length of Stay (LOS)

-On average, animal stays at PAWS for 70 days before getting adopted.
-Dogs stay about half of time than cats (Dog: 38.8 days, Cat: 74.2 days).
-In both species, we observed decreased length of stay among the returned animals.
-Logistic regression reveals that significant negative correltion between LOS and return probability (P-value < 0.0001)
+On average, animals stayed at PAWS for 70 days before getting adopted.
+Dogs stayed about half as long as cats (Dog: 38.8 days on average, Cat: 74.2 days on average).
+In both species, we observed a lower length of stay among the returned animals.
+Logistic regression revealed a significant negative correlation between LOS and return probability (P-value < 0.0001, indicating that the result is highly unlikely to be due to chance).
+This finding suggests that the longer an animal stays at PAWS, the less likely it is to be returned.

 Sickness

-Animal sickness was measured when animal was taken in.
-Usually sick animals are treated before being placed in the adoption system.
-By default, we were expecting that orignal sick animal will have same outcome as healthy animal in terms of return possibility.
-However, we observed statistically elevated return odds for the aniamls that were diagnosis as “sick” than healthy animal (P-value=1.4, Odd ratio = 1.41).
+Animal sickness was assessed at intake.
+Usually sick animals are treated before being placed in adoptive homes.
+By default, we were expecting that sick animals will have same outcome as healthy animals in terms of return likelihood.
+However, we observed statistically elevated return odds for the animals that were labeled “sick” at intake, compared to healthy animals (P-value=1.4, Odd ratio = 1.41).

-breed and hair length
+Breed and hair length

 The PetPoint breed column contains heterogenous information for cat and dog.
 It mainly records hair length of cat but breed of dog.
-Among 731 dogs, 143 are pitbull and 108 are chihuahua.
-We observed elevated return ratio in chihuahua and pitbull, but neither comparison is statistically significant.
+Among 731 dogs, 143 are Pitbull and 108 are Chihuahua.
+We observed elevated return ratios in chihuahuas and pitbulls, but neither comparison is statistically significant.

 Adopter characteristics